lago-project/lago/README.md

 ### Running the tests

-Okok, so now we have our evironment ready for the tests!! \o/
+Okok, so now we have our environment ready for the tests!! \o/

 Lets get it on, remember that they should be executed in order: